Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Time vs Space

+\paragraph{KAM and Sharing of Environments} The \LinkKAM of \reffig{LinkKAM} (page \pageref{fig:LinkKAM}) adopts sharing of environments, which is the most common way of turning the \OutKAM into a machine reasonable for abstract time.
+The drawback is that such an implementation schema does not work with the space-oriented optimizations of the \CoKAM, at least not smoothly.
+The culprit is eager garbage collection (there are no problems instead for unchaining), because, when an environment $\lenv$ is shared among many closures, knowing that an entry $\esub\var\clos$ of $\lenv$ is garbage for a closure $(\tm,\lenv)$ is not enough to remove $\esub\var\clos$ from $\lenv$, since $\esub\var\clos$ might not be garbage for another closure using $\lenv$.

+Without eager garbage collection, the space consumption of the \LinkKAM depends linearly on time, which is unreasonable for space.
+Therefore, sharing environments enables reasonability for abstract time at the expenses of space reasonability.

-The theorem states that, considering as time the number of $\beta$ steps/transitions, the \TiKAM is reasonable for time, whence its name.
-It is instead unreasonable for space, since its space consumption (quasi)linearly depends from time.
-The counter-example to time efficiency of the \SpKAM in \refprop{spkam-not-reas-for-nat-time} is executed on the \TiKAM in exponentially less time and space than on the \SpKAM.
+An interesting point is that the counter-example to time efficiency of the \SpKAM in \refprop{spkam-not-reas-for-nat-time} is executed on the \LinkKAM in exponentially less time \emph{and} space than on the \SpKAM, thanks to the sharing of environments.
 This fact stresses that space reasonable does not mean space efficient: the \SpKAM is efficient on the encoding of TMs, but beyond the image of the encoding it can be terribly inefficient.